 To lose weight, look better, have more clothing options and avoid the "fat stigma".

 To minimize illness and pain and remain mobile and self sufficient as I age.

-Starting with small commitments to build healthy habits:
+Starting with small commitments to gradually build healthy habits.
+Currently my pgm is:

 I'm a Southern woman who has made a career in technology management but who also has a creative side.
 I like travel, reading, humor, food (ha!), music, decorative arts, playing around with Photoshop, scenic drives, walks, reading and writing poetry, bridge, techie stuff and other things depending on my interest of the moment.
 I like learning new things and love having the internet available to get info on anything anytime.